DAY FIVE

 Leaving the cabin, we took in a few more irresistible reindeer who were hanging around that area before heading back to the van and back to our lodge.

 After a buffet lunch and a little rest, our afternoon activity was enjoying the lodge’s sauna and outdoor jacuzzi.
 Sauna is such a core part of Finnish culture, I was glad this was part of our itinerary as I didn’t get a chance to enjoy it in Helsinki.
-Truthfully I’m not really a heat person, but it was obviously cold enough here to warrant it.
-The sauna was nice, but that outdoor jacuzzi that was So.
+Truthfully, I’m not really a heat person, but it was obviously cold enough here to warrant it!
+The sauna was nice, but god that outdoor jacuzzi was So.
 Great.
 The group split up as there were two saunas and two jacuzzis, and Jennifer, Tracy, both Sarahs and I had a great time with the relaxation and good conversation.

-Eventually we had to get out haha, and made our way back to our rooms to shower and get ready for dinner.
+Eventually we had to get out, and made our way back to our rooms to shower and get ready for dinner.
 This meal continued the excellent food we had already come to expect from this restaurant after one day – the artichoke soup in particular was so delicious!
 I also don’t normally love carrot cake but this one with pickled carrots (who’d have thought?) was exceptional.

-Tonight’s activity was one that I was looking forward to the most on the trip – taking a snowmobile sleigh way out to the middle of Lake Inari where the light pollution was pretty close to zero.
+Tonight’s activity was one that I was looking forward to the most on the trip as an amateur photographer – taking a snowmobile sleigh way out to the middle of Lake Inari where the light pollution was pretty close to zero.
 Obviously we were all hoping for a great Northern Lights show, but regardless I was excited to take my tripod and real camera out just to capture the inevitably awe-inspiring array of stars.

 The sleighs themselves are exactly what you’d picture a sleigh to be, four rows of benches with reindeer pelts on the seats for warmth.
 We divided ourselves across two sleighs, and the guides from the lodge drove the snowmobiles across the frozen lake – they move pretty fast!
 And I was glad I had my neck warmer/buff thing to put over my nose and mouth because they were also very fume-y!

-Arriving at a random (but obviously planned haha) spot in the lake, we got out and really just had the next couple of hours to enjoy the stars and hope for the aurora.
+Arriving at a random (but obviously planned) spot in the lake, we got out and really just had the next couple of hours to enjoy the stars and hope for the aurora.
 There was a campfire set up in the area where they had hot berry juice and marshmallows to roast, and a nearby teepee for warmth.

 I pretty immediately set up my tripod and got to experimenting with some camera settings (can’t exactly practice this in light pollution central Manhattan haha), hoping for a few good shots of the stars.